 In addition to training and recruitment efforts, retention of existing nurses is also an important part of Massachusetts' efforts to address the impending nursing shortage.
-Hospitals are using innovative steps to retain nurses, and Organization of Nurse Leaders Massachusetts & Rhode Island (ONL) and MHA are working to help hospitals in this area.
+Hospitals are using innovative steps to retain nurses, and Organization of Nurse Leaders Massachusetts, Rhode Island & New Hampshire (ONL) and MHA are working to help hospitals in this area.

 Making the Job Hunt Easier